Zhongshan Road (Taipei)

 Zhongshan Road is divided into north and south sections, with the north section lying between Zhongxiao Road and northern Beitou (dead-end), and the south section between Aiguo Road and Roosevelt Road.
 There are seven sections in the northern part and only one section in the southern part.

-Over the past years, Taipei City has been replacing the Zhongshan Bridge crossing Keelung River to improve traffic flow at the Beian Road/Xinsheng Expressway interchange.
-The bridge replacement project was completed in early 2007.
+In 2007, Taipei replaced the Zhongshan Bridge crossing Keelung River to improve traffic flow at the Beian Road/Xinsheng Expressway interchange.